 FPSoftware\BrowserPluginsseparately, and the final picture and the technology files into them respectively.
 Place these directories into an empty 7Z file, preferably named after the technology, such as "LiveMath Plugin support pack" for LiveMath.

-- Submit the support pack to #pending-fixes on our Discord.
+- Submit the support pack to #plugin-chat on our Discord.
 Give a description on how to add the support pack.
 For instance, "LiveMath Plugin support pack - Add

 %FP_LIVEMATH_PATH%;to MOZ_PLUGIN_PATH in